erthward/geonomics/docs/source/params.rst

 This defines the radius within which an :py:`Indvidual` can find a mate.
 This radius is provided to queries run on the :py:`_KDTree` object.
+(If set to :py:`None` then true panmixia will be used, i.e. each :py:`Individual`, with probability equal to its :py:`Species`' birth rate, will choose any other individual in the population as its mate, after which the chosen pair will then go through age- and sex-eligibility checks as needed given the parameterization.)